What is Oscillator?

 Gain = Rf / R 29 = Rf / 10k Rf = 290k

 This is how Phase shift oscillator is constructed using RC components and Op-amp.
+You can learn more about RC phase shift oscillator using op amp by following the link.

 Applications of RC phase shift oscillator includes amplifiers where the audio transformer is used and differential audio signal needed but the inverted signal is not available, or if AC signal source needed for any application then RC filter are used.
 Also, signal generator or function generator use RC phase shift oscillator.